zer0cache/matic-docs/docs/develop/metatransactions/getting-started.md

 Assuming your familiarity with the different approaches you can take to integrate meta-transactions in your DApp, and depending on whether you're migrating to meta-transactions or building fresh DApp on using it.

-To integrate your DApp with Meta Transactions on Matic, you can choose to go with either the following two relayers or spin up a custom solution:
+To integrate your DApp with Meta Transactions on Polygon, you can choose to go with either the following two relayers or spin up a custom solution:

 1. [Biconomy](metatransactions-biconomy.md)
 2. [Gas Station Network(GSN)](metatransactions-gsn.md)